 Our Provider Finder offers you more ways to search than ever before.
 You can still look up doctors, hospitals and other providers by location.
-But now you can compare providers based on price, patient reviews, and recognitions – all empowering you to have more control over your health care spending.
+But now you can compare providers based on price, patient reviews and recognitions - all empowering you to take more control over your health care spending.

 - Find providers wherever you are without entering your location for each search.

 - Find all locations where a provider practices in one search.

 - Use a global search bar to get faster results.

 - See if a Blue Distinction® Center for Specialty Care is available near you.

 - See what other patients have to say about a provider, or add your own review.

 - View quality, certifications and recognitions for doctors.

 PPO Plan members do not need to choose a primary care practitioner (PCP) to receive medical services.
 You can get services from any participating doctor any time you need care.